root-project/web/manual/python/index.md

 };
 ```

-In Python, we can access it like this:
+In Python, you can access it like this:

 ```python
  # Make the header known to the interpreter